pepijnverburg/osrs-runelite-twitch-live-loadout-plugin/README.md

 - [ ] Add clan members to the fight stats to display the damage they are taking.
 They can then also be part of the 'incoming' fights group.
 - [ ] Add live gear of PvP enemies deduced from graphical models.
 - [ ] Sync data from loot tracker.
 Possible to have directly via API instead of via Twitch data packets?
-- [ ] Let viewers 'vote' on wearing/dropping certain items by clicking on the items in question.
 - [ ] Keep track of the last +/- 5 combat hits and show that in the combat stats tab (e.g. nice for KO hits).
 - [ ] Show list of current people in ToB / CoX party.
-- [ ] Tab with current collection log.

 ## 💡 Feedback
 If you have any questions or suggestions please contact `support@osrs-tools.com` or open an issue here at Github.